castoldi/mc-employee-api/README.md

 ## Open API and Swagger

-Once application is started, use below links to learn about the API.
+Once application is started, use below links to learn how to use the API.

 - http://localhost:8080/api-docs
 - http://localhost:8080/swagger-ui/index.html

-## Start with SSL and DEV profile
+## SSL and DEV profiles

 Default profile works fine in local environment.

 However, dev and ssl profiles are available.

 Use ssl profile to start the application with https and self-signed certificate.